 If we continue at the current rate of policy adoption, it will be another 50 years before the rest of the world is protected from second-hand smoke.
 Acceleration of progress is critical.”
 (WHO Report: Protecting people from tobacco smoke)

-The SHINE network is led by Associate Professor Rachel O’Donnell at the University of Stirling, Scotland.
+The SHINE network is led by Professor Sean Semple at the University of Stirling, Scotland.

 Join Us